 Bicycle Master Plan Update

 We want San Mateo to become a great a bike-friendly city.
 To accomplish this goal, we are in the process of updating our 2011 Bicycle Master Plan to ensure that your ride around the city is safe, comfortable, and accessible.
 The City of San Mateo is committed to increasing our bicycle and pedestrian mode share to 30% by 2020.
 The Bicycle Network Facilities document explains the bicycle facilities and improvements that will be considered for the update.
 The draft Bicycle Master Plan Update will be ready for public review by late 2019.
 Click the "Next Steps" tab below to see our most recent findings.

 The biggest part of this process includes San Mateo residents joining City staff to plan the future of bicycling in the City.

 We Need You

 Are you a cyclist in the City of San Mateo?
 Do you want to be?
-Whether you are a commuting cyclist, a recreational cyclist or an occasional cyclist, we invite you to get involved in our upcoming community workshops, forums, bike rides, and pop-up events.
+Whether you are a commuting cyclist, a recreational cyclist or an occasional cyclist, we invite your feedback to be included in the update.
+Click the link below to find out how you can contribute.

 - Neighborhood Steering Committee Meeting - Wednesday, November 28